Dhanush-rgb-ui/Program-2-2c/README.md

 #  Module-2 Day-3 SEB
 ## AIM:
-Write a C function/subprogram to check whether the given number is a perfect square or not.
+Write a C function to check whether the given number is a perfect square or not.

 ### Note:  Function should not have a return type and it should have arguments.